 - Gel Soap Dispensers are built to handle thicker, more viscous gel-like formulations, effective for removing dirt and grime, especially in high-traffic areas.

 - Creme Soap Dispensers are designed for creamy, moisturizing hand soaps, prioritizing skin health and comfort.
 These are often preferred in environments like healthcare facilities or for individuals with sensitive skin.
+Choosing the right soap style and compatible dispenser ensures optimal performance and user satisfaction.

 Detailed Comparison: Manual vs. Automatic, Wall-Mounted vs. Countertop